Munene-Kariuki/Todo-list-django/README.md

 # TO DO LIST

-This is a simple to do list.
-The application allows users to create, retrive, update and delete tasks.
+This is a simple to-do list.
+The application allows users to create, retrieve, update, and delete tasks.
 A user can only see tasks associated with their account.
-The application also allows users to signup or login into the application.
-The application uses Django for the back-end logic and interracting with the database, Html templates for the front-end logic and CSS for styling.
+The application also allows users to sign up or log into the application.
+The application uses Django for the back-end logic and interaction with the database, HTML templates for the front-end logic, and CSS for styling.

 #### By **Denis** created on, 14th March 2023